Bo Peep (Toy Story): Personality

 Bo Peep is portrayed as a very flirtatious, romantic, sensible and levelheaded toy.
 She is depicted as gentle, ladylike, and kindhearted.
 She has strong feelings for Woody and cares for him, which cause her (along with Slinky) to give him the benefit of the doubt when he allegedly murders Buzz Lightyear, whom she clearly considers attractive as well, and consistently whispers to the wall her worries about where Woody could be.
 Despite this, she still behaves like a free spirit.
 She only believes what she has witnessed for herself, such as when she looks into Lenny's visor and sees Buzz riding behind Woody aboard RC, while the rest of the toys immediately take her word for it.
 By the time she is moved to Molly's room, she becomes more of a leader amongst her toys as she is described by Woody to be the most capable of easing Molly's cries at night which often caused great dismay to everyone.

 Since she parted ways with Andy and Molly, Bo has taken on a different point of view in life.
 As a lost toy, she never worries about being loved by a child and is open to seeing the world.

 Voice acting

 Annie Potts is the voice of Bo Peep.

-Voice actress Annie Potts voiced the character in Toy Story, Toy Story 2 and Toy Story 4.
+Voice actress Annie Potts voiced the character in Toy Story, Toy Story 2, Toy Story 4 and Toy Story 5.
 Regarding the new portrayal of Bo in the fourth film, Potts told Glamour that Bo "is modern, independent, capable and confident.
 Bo is written and conceived to be inspiring as she has weathered life’s ups and downs with grace."
 Story supervisor Valerie LaPointe said that Potts gave this new version of Bo a deeper voice, more grit and natural charm.

 In the video game Toy Story Racer, Bo is voiced by Rebecca Wink.